Barcelona

 Madrid~$5,500/ month (midpoint)

-Madrid's 3-bed rent anchor is lower than Barcelona's in our data (~$1,870 vs ~$2,000 / month on the cost cards).
-Barcelona families often end up in Sarrià and Sant Cugat for schools; Madrid in Pozuelo and Las Rozas — those suburbs sit in the housing blocks, not only in the single-line anchor.
+Madrid's 3-bed rent anchor is lower than Barcelona's in our data (~$1,870 vs ~$2,000 / month on the cards).
+Barcelona families often end up in Sarrià and Sant Cugat for schools; Madrid in Pozuelo and Las Rozas — those suburbs sit in the housing blocks, not only the single-line anchor.

 Schools and childcare